 Bridging Scientific Divides, As Early as the 1800s

-Academy Librarian Nathaniel Lord Britton, in CoCo Ray, Puerto Rico.
+Academy Librarian and President Nathaniel Lord Britton, in CoCo Ray, Puerto Rico.
 Britton participated in the Academy's Puerto Rico Survey, founded the Science Alliance in New York, went on to found the New York Botanical Garden, and made major contributions to science in the area of Caribbean flora.